 10. Don’t sell your time – buy it

-Most people think that they have a lot of time while it’s just an illusion.
+Among all life lessons we’ve discussed above, this is the one people probably regret the most.
+Most people think that they have a lot of time ahead in life while it’s just an illusion.
 The moment you’re waiting for to do something important may never come unless you make time for it and make it happen.